Shait6/Backup_news/README.md

 - Location must be consistent: pick the workflow/pipeline `location` input and ensure it's passed to resource group creation and included in `main.parameters.json` so the vault and RG are created in the same region.
 The GitHub workflow now passes `-IncludeLocation` to the parameter script by default.
 - PowerShell quoting: when calling `az ... --parameters @main.parameters.json` from PowerShell, quote the file string (e.g., `--parameters "@main.parameters.json"`) to avoid PowerShell interpreting `@` as a splat operator.
 The workflows include a PowerShell-safe validate step.
 - Policy creation and remediation permissions: creating/updating policy definitions and assigning them at subscription or management-group scope requires Policy Contributor or Owner privileges.
 If the service principal lacks those permissions the policy steps will fail even if the template deploys successfully.
+ - Policy creation and remediation permissions: creating/updating policy definitions and assigning them at subscription or management-group scope requires Policy Contributor or Owner privileges.
+Creating remediations and role assignments also requires elevated permissions (Owner / User Access Administrator for role assignments).
+If the service principal lacks those permissions the policy/remediation steps will fail even if the template deploys successfully.
 - `backupFrequency = Both` creates two concrete backup policies: `<policyName>-daily` and `<policyName>-weekly`.
 If using the auto-remediation policy, point remediation at a specific policy name (for example `DefaultPolicy-daily`) because remediation expects a single policy name to apply.

+Remediation behavior
+- The subscription template creates a `remediation` resource (`Microsoft.PolicyInsights/remediations`) with `resourceDiscoveryMode: ExistingNonCompliant`.
+This causes Azure Policy to evaluate current resources and attempt remediation for any already non-compliant VMs matching the assignment (for example VMs tagged `backup=true`).
+- The remediation runs under the identity assigned to the policy assignment (we use the user-assigned identity created in `main.bicep`).
+That identity must have RBAC (Contributor or custom least-privilege role) on the Recovery Services Vault resource group so it can create protected items.

 ## Quick local validation (recommended before deploy)
 1) Regenerate the parameters file (PowerShell):